 Next to the Language Filter plugin we also have the System - Language Code plugin:

 It is sometimes used to add localized versions of the language strings to the <head> section of the page.
 This is explained here.
 The output is applied as follows:

 - Before: <html xmlns="http://www.w3.org/1999/xhtml" xml:lang="en-gb" lang="en-gb" dir="ltr" >

 - After: <html xmlns="http://www.w3.org/1999/xhtml" xml:lang="en-ei" lang="en-ei" dir="ltr" >

 Finally, we also have the Language Switcher module, but you can simply set it as you want, there are no real SEO issues with that module.

 There are quite a few extensions for multilingual Joomla websites.
 There are many small ones and a few more popular ones:

 You see, there is a lot to consider when it comes to multilingual sites.
-Use this blogpost as a guideline, but also check other sources, as there may sometimes be opposed opinions, and I certainly do not claim to own the absolute truth here.
-I checked quite a few online resources while creating this blogpost, so feel free to check those and others as well:
+Use this blog post as a guideline, but also check other sources, as there may sometimes be opposing opinions, and I certainly do not claim to own the absolute truth here.
+I checked quite a few online resources while creating this blog post, so feel free to check those and others as well: